etleap/etleap-redshift-dev-days/README.md

 Use the following values for the inputs

 - Name: `Website Events`
-- Hostname: `3.238.249.185`
+- Hostname: `test.dev.etleap.com`
+- Port: `2222`
-- Username: `sftpuser`
+- Username: `devdays`
-- Password: `devdaystest`
+- Password: `i5eU2nZx4d`

 Click 'Save'.

 This will take you to the list of files available in the SFTP connection.

 ### 2.2.2 Create the SFTP Pipeline

-- Click the check-box next to the `events` folder, to select the whole folder.
+- Select the `events` folder, and click the checkbox in the top-left corner.
+This will select all the files in the `events` folder.
 - Click 'Wrangle Data'.
 - Wrangle the data.
   - The JSON object should already be parsed by the wrangler, and each key is a column.